Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Quantitative limit theorems

 \subsection{Quantitative CLT}

 We now turn to the quantitative central limit theorem for topological functionals (Theorem~\ref{t:qclt}).
-Our argument is based on the classical Berry-Ess\'een inequality.
-We recall that for $t\in\R$ and a random variable $X$, we denote $\varphi_t(X):=\E[e^{itX}]$. \begin{theorem}[Berry-Ess\'een inequality] Let $X$ and $Y$ be random variables such that $Y$ has a continuous probability density function $\rho_Y$.
+Our argument is based on the classical Berry-Esseen inequality.
+We recall that for $t\in\R$ and a random variable $X$, we denote $\varphi_t(X):=\E[e^{itX}]$. \begin{theorem}[Berry-Esseen inequality {\cite[Theorem~2a]{ess45}}] Let $X$ and $Y$ be random variables such that $Y$ has a continuous probability density function $\rho_Y$.
 Then for any $T>0$